Cars brands and logos that start with C

 Carbon Motors Corporation Logo

-Carbon Motors Corporation is an auto brand founded in 2003 by Stacy Dean Stephens and William Santana Li in Los Angeles, California, to design and manufacture a dedicated police car.
-Attempts to obtain funding from government services to continue development using modern technology led to a delay in decision-making and an inability to continue the work.
-In the spring of 2013, the dismantling of the plant began, and there was a complete stop of production.
+Carbon Motors Corporation is an automotive brand founded in 2003 by Stacey Dean Stevens and William Santana Lee in Los Angeles, California, to develop and produce a specialized police car.
+Attempts to obtain funding from public services to continue development using current technology led to delayed decisions and stalled progress.
+The plant was dismantled in the spring of 2013, and production was completely shut down.
 In May 2013, the brand practically ceased to exist.

 Carlsson Autotechnik